-A Rheumatologist is a specialist who is an expert in diagnosis and treatment of diseases affecting the joints, bones, muscles, ligaments, soft tissue and autoimmune diseases.
+A Rheumatologist is a specialist who is an expert in the diagnosis and treatment of diseases affecting the joints, bones, muscles, ligaments, soft tissue, and autoimmune diseases.

-Joint diseases which can be treated with medicines, are treated by a Rheumatologist.
-Orthopedic surgeons specialize in surgical treatment of joints and management of fractures.
+Joint diseases that can be treated with medicines are treated by a Rheumatologist.
+Orthopedic surgeons specialize in the surgical treatment of joints and management of fractures.

 Most Rheumatic diseases are autoimmune in nature.
 An autoimmune disease develops when your immune system, which normally defends your body against diseases by mistake attacks the healthy tissues and organs of your body resulting in various symptoms and diseases.

 Rheumatoid arthritis is a common inflammatory disease that affects the joints.
 Rheumatoid arthritis causes severe pain and swelling in your joints, as a result, it becomes difficult to bend and use them.